HorusGoul/rtmp-social-multicast/README.md

 # RMTP Social Multicast Server

-Want to stream to Twitch, Youtube and/or Periscope at the same time?
+Want to stream to Twitch, Youtube, or Periscope at the same time?
 That's what this project allows you!

 ## Prerequisites